LISAA School of Art & Design

-LISAA School of Art & Design, (L'Institut Supérieur des Arts Appliqués) is a French private institution for applied art education founded in 1986.
+LISAA School of Art & Design, (L'Institut Supérieur des Arts Appliqués) is a French private college for applied arts education founded in 1986.
 LISAA has locations in Paris, Rennes, Nantes, Strasbourg, Bordeaux and Toulouse.
-The school is one of about 100 recognized by the French Ministry of Culture and communication.
+The school is one of about 100 recognized by the French Ministry of Culture and Communication.
 Diplomas are offered in graphic design, animation & video games, interior architecture & design, and fashion.